SaltSaladd/AmongUsUtils/README.md

 ------
 Cheating 🐱‍💻:
-- ⭐ [SickoMenu](https://github.com/g0aty/SickoMenu) - A powerful 'utility' for Among Us that aims to improve the game experience.
-PC only

 - ⭐ [MalumMenu](https://github.com/scp222thj/MalumMenu) - An easy-to-use Among Us cheat menu with a simple GUI and lots of useful modules.
 Windows and Linux only. macOS support varies.